mickleeollison/Espresso/README.md

 ### Technologies used and dependencies ###

-Written in Java using Spring Boot, Maven, JPA, Hibernate, AngularJS, HTML, and LESS
+Written in Java using Spring Boot, Maven, JPA, Hibernate, AngularJS, HTML, and CSS

 Dependencies include reflections, spring-boot-starter-web, spring-bot-starter-data-jpa, spring-boot-starter-security, hibernate-entitymanager, mysql-connector-java, mockito-all, selenium-java, and junit